 3. Keep accurate records

 Speaking of clean data, tax season will be much easier to navigate if you have accurate reports.
 Pull bank statements to reconcile income and outgoings with receipts or invoices.
-Or use an accounting software that does it for you (more on this later).
+You can use an accounting software that does it for you (more on this later), or a free tool like Shopify's invoice generator.

 Free samples are a common misrecorded expense, as Dan Luthi of Ignite Spot explains: “Sometimes people will just adjust out and mark it off as inventory shrinkage when, in reality, it was actually a marketing expense.